Techie-AI/documentation/Docs_about_frontend.md

 ```

 ## UI Build Method
 The `build` method defines the UI of the chat screen, including the app bar, chat messages list, and input field.
-The chat messages are displayed in a list, and the input field allows the user to type and send messages.

 ### AppBar
 Displays the title of the chatbot.